luaroncrew/energy_consumption_prediction/README.md

 * find a data for weather conditions and energy consumption
 * merge all the data in one csv file (JOIN)
-* make a mathematical model for consumption based on this data
+* make a mathematical model for each hour consumption based on this data
 * some frontend development: a very simple interface on R to allow people to interact with model